dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 type equal to the upper bound of all of the **initialization inferred types** that it is ascribed in the method, plus `Never`.
 The latter implies that a variable which is ascribed no **initialization inferred types** on any path shall be treated as having declared type `Never`.
+Note that despite the requirement that the **initialization inferred types** be equal at join points, it is possible for a variable to take on different **initialization inferred types** on paths that never join before exiting.

 ```dart
 void test(b) {